LIVE | Cricket farm on fire in Dunn as crews from throughout Harnett County work to contain blaze

 DUNN, N.C.
+(WTVD) -- A cricket farm in Dunn, North Carolina, caught fire Tuesday morning.

-(WTVD) -- Chopper 11HD is over a fire at Warren Cricket Farm in Dunn on Tuesday morning.
+Chopper 11HD flew over Warren Cricket Farm in Dunn around 11:30 a.m. to see flames and smoke shooting out of one of the farm's buildings.

-Erwin, Dunn, Buies Creek, Coates and Angier fire departments are there help put out the fire on Bait Road.
+Erwin, Dunn, Buies Creek, Coates and Angier fire departments all responded to help put out the fire on Bait Road.

-One ladder truck on scene.
-A second truck is on the way.

-The call came out about 10 a.m.
+The call for the fire came out about 10 a.m.
 It's not known how the fire started or if anyone is injured.

+Warren Cricket Farm is a large cricket producer, specializing in live bait production and wholesale distribution.

 LIVE | Cricket farm on fire in Dunn as crews from throughout Harnett County work to contain blaze